changbenny/typhooon/README.md

 # typhooon

 Functional reactive library for forgetful developers.
-Typhooon is simple and elegant (~300 LOCs), shared the same API as JavaScript native Array and Promise.
+Typhooon is zero-dependency, simple and elegant (~300 LOCs), shared the same API as JavaScript native Array and Promise.

 - No custom API.
 Every operators are the same as native Array + Promise operators like `map`, `reduce`, `filter`, `then`.
 But you can use them to easily combine to more powerful operators like `merge`,`fold`, `flatten`.
 - Can be created from simple value, Promise, Generator, DOM mutation observer, and Events.
 Or use stream constructor to build your custom stream.